stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 Another particular law for the `periodAllDays` function is:

-- For all p. `(periodAllDay) p ∈ p`
+- For all p. `(periodAllDay p) ∈ p`

-The last two sets of laws will be specially usefull later when talking about property testing.
+The last two sets of laws will be specially usefull later when talking about property testing, so keep these in mind.

-So after this one was defined all we had to do was create the instances of the type class for the different data types: `Year`, `Quarter`, `Month` and `Day` itself, so here it’s the code:
+After the `DayPeriod` type class was defined all that is missing is to create the instances of the type class for the different data types: `Year`, `Quarter`, `Month` and `Day` itself, so here is the code:

 ```haskell
 instance DayPeriod Year where